-The majority of neck pain is caused by muscular issues, rather than actual spinal problems.
-This neck muscle pain is a good thing though, because it’s much easier to treat the muscles directly.
+The majority of chronic or acute neck pain is caused by muscular issues, rather than actual spinal problems.
+This type of neck muscle pain is a good thing though, because it’s much easier to treat the muscles directly.

-Many times, a “crick in the neck” can come and go in the same day, but sometimes, something else is going on that could be addressed sooner to allow for much-needed relief.
+Many times, a “crick in the neck” can come and go in the same day, but this is often a sign of something else going on that needs to be addressed soon enough to prevent future problems from arising.

-General wear and tear over time is another common culprit in people after they hit their 40’s and later.
+General wear and tear over time is another common culprit in people after they reach their forties.
 Known as cervical disk degeneration, or spondylosis, this occurs when the “jelly-filled” center of the disks break down, leading to less space and mobility between the cervical vertebrae.

-Perhaps the poster child for neck muscle pain is the dreaded whiplash, seen in many car accident victims, especially those that have been rear-ended.
-When the neck bends backward past its normal limits (hyperextension) and/or forward (hyperflexion), the muscles and ligaments undergo stress that can lead to strains, pulls, and possibly even fracture or dislocation.
+All of this can be causes of neck pain, but perhaps the most common cause for new neck muscle pain is the dreaded whiplash, which is seen in many car accident victims; especially those who have been rear-ended.
+When the neck bends backwards past its normal limits (referred to as hyperextension) and/or forward (referred to as hyperflexion), the muscles and ligaments undergo stress that can lead to strains, pulls, and possibly even fracture or dislocation.

-Anything more than a simple “crick in the neck" that lasts more than a day should be addressed as soon as possible to increase your chances of a fast and full recovery.
-Dr. Mohr, the highest-rated Tampa chiropractor, has extensive experience in dealing with neck muscle pain from many different causes, and is ready to be your first line of defense for answers, treatment, and relief.
+The key to remember if you are experiencing pain in the muscles surrounding the neck is that anything more than a simple “crick in the neck” pain that lasts more than a day should be addressed as soon as possible.
+Dr. Mohr, who has earned a reputation for being the top chiropractor in Tampa, has extensive experience in treating neck muscle pain that arises from many different causes, and he is ready to be your first line of defense for answers, treatment, and relief.

 If you would like to discuss your treatment options, request your appointment by clicking here or calling our office.